szulf/break/README.md

 program interprets break.json
 based on that runs the necessary compilation commands
-and creates a '.break-cache' file that holds info about last modified change to a file
+and creates a '.break-cache' file that holds info about last modified change to a file defaults to using a cpp compiler unless file has a '.c' ending

 ### cli commands
 ` break init project-name `